 How to Refinish a Slate Tile Floor: A Guide by a Disillusioned Homeowner

 When we bought the house, my husband and I were enamored with the beautiful tile floor: 2,000 square feet of gorgeous wall-to-wall slate tile from one end of the little ranch to another.
-Jackpot! we thought.
-No carpet to vacuum or shampoo: bonus for my allergies.
-And just imagine how easy it would be to maintain when we have kids!
-Sweep it up and you're done!
+"Jackpot!" we thought.
+No carpet to vacuum or shampoo: a bonus for my allergies.
+And just imagine how easy it will be to maintain when we have kids!
+Sweep it up, and you're done!

 The previous owners of our house either did not keep up with floor maintenance or did a shoddy job of refinishing to make the floor all "purtied-up" for potential buyers.
 It looked great at first glance, but upon closer inspection, we realized they had polished dirt right onto the baseboards and gotten cat hair stuck in the floor.
 They used a standard floor polish, of which they left a few bottles ostensibly for our use.
 Upon reading the directions, I was horrified to find that the polish needed to be completely stripped using ammonia and re-done every three to six months.
 I did so diligently in the main traffic areas of the house for the first year.

 Then, I had my son, and I got bored with the floor and overwhelmed with the task of mommy-hood.
-I decided that the stripping and polishing could wait—what difference would it make, thought I?
+I decided that the stripping and polishing could wait—"what difference would it make," thought I?
 (More on what a HUGE difference it would make later.)
 I still swept and mopped; the floor was clean.
 That was all I could handle.
-I spent large chunks of my daydreaming time thinking of plush luxurious carpet and large chunks of my spending money on various gadgets and gizmos claiming to make floor cleaning a snap.
-And yet, the floor kept looking dirtier and dirtier, and getting harder and harder to clean.
+I spent large chunks of my daydreaming time thinking of plush luxurious carpet and shelling out large chunks of my spending money on various gadgets and gizmos claiming to make floor cleaning a snap.
+And yet, the floor kept looking dirtier and dirtier and getting harder and harder to clean.